 During the session, moderators should:

 - Politely thank the speaker whose time has run out and firmly move on to the next presentation.
 It is important to make sure each presenter stays on schedule.

 - Facilitate Q&A between audience members and presenters.
-Please restate the question into the microphone, or have the speaker do so to ensure that the recordings and our virtual audience can hear the question.
+Please restate the question into the microphone, or have the speaker do so to ensure that the recordings (and our virtual audience, if applicable) can hear the question.

 At the end of a session, moderators should: